STEAM ON THE SETTLE TO CARLISLE LINE

 First opening to passengers in 1876, the Settle - Carlisle line takes in 20 viaducts, 14 tunnels and countless beautiful vistas along its 72 mile track.
 This historic line travels across the stunning Pennine hills, showcasing the English countryside at its best.

 From Hellifield one of the oldest steam engines in service today will take over, this alone is a sight to behold as the engine builds up sufficient steam for the highlight of your journey on the famous Settle to Carlisle line.

 Premier Dining service on board will include a full English breakfast on the outbound journey and a delicious dinner on the return.
-First Class passengers will be served complimentary tea and coffee and a Danish Pastry on the outward journey.
-A savoury of the day followed by cake will be served on the return journey.
-To accompany this there will be a complimentary service of tea and coffee.
+First Class passengers will be served complimentary teas and coffees along with biscuits or cakes on both the outward and the return journey.

 The trip across Yorkshire from your carriage window: